cmjarreau/synoptic-timeline/README.md

 # synoptic-timeline
-A next-generation, responsive, patient timeline that allows a physician to get a quick overview of a patients health journey over time.
+An interactive, responsive patient timeline that gives physicians a clear overview of a patient's health journey over time.

 # Overview
-This is an overview of the Patient Timeline feature v1.
-The chart is highly interactable with intuitive user interactions that support panning, zooming, and scrolling.
+This repository demonstrates version 1 of the Patient Timeline feature.
+The chart supports intuitive interactions such as panning, zooming, and scrolling, enabling physicians to explore health data with ease.
 ![Patient Timeline](./images/PatientTimelineOverview.png)

 # Features

 ## Filterable Events and Metrics
-A user (physician/practicioner) can use the filter feature at the top of the graph to filter on key events and metrics for a nice visual experience and to dig deeper.
+Practitioners can filter the timeline to focus on specific events and metrics, allowing both high-level insights and deep dives into the data.
 <br></br>

 Before - with all selections